-The consortium, Expanding Genome Integrity Assays to Population Studies, was formed through a solicitation (RFA-ES-17-006) in 2017, issued by the National Institute of Environmental Health Sciences (NIEHS) and the National Cancer Institute (NCI).
+The Expanding Genome Integrity Assays to Population Studies consortium was formed through a solicitation (RFA-ES-17-006) in 2017, issued by NIEHS and the National Cancer Institute (NCI).
 It supports cooperative agreements to develop and pilot test assays that will facilitate the wider use of genome integrity investigation into epidemiological and population studies.
 Genome integrity, here, refers to DNA repair (i.e., BER, NER, DR, or DDR), genome instability, and mutagenesis linked to exposures and variations in DNA repair capacity.

-A constant barrage of harmful environmental chemicals, such as in air pollution or cigarette smoke, or from diet, such as high sugar intake, harms our DNA, leading to disease in some but little to no noticeable effects in others.
+A constant barrage of harmful environmental chemicals — such as in air pollution and cigarette smoke — or from diet, such as high sugar intake, harms our DNA, leading to disease in some people but little to no noticeable effects in others.
 The ability to defend or restore DNA is at the heart of environmental health and our ability to reach a long, healthy life.

 Through earlier initiatives, NIEHS took steps to bridge the gap from laboratory advances to human studies, which have helped establish promising methods of determining genome integrity at the level of the individual.
 Building on these earlier achievements, NIEHS and NCI issued the Request for Application based on recommendations of an expert panel (Nagel, et al. Mutat.
 Res.
 2017.
 800-802:14-28) to improve existing and develop new genome integrity tools to meet the needs of epidemiological studies.